That-Guy-Jack/HP-ILO-Fan-Control/README.md

 6. Run `systemctl daemon-reload` and `systemctl start autofan` to activate the service.

-7. Create a crontab command to start the systemd service on startup: `@reboot systemctl start autofan`.
+7. Run the following command to automatically start the service on reboot: `systemctl enable autofan`

 8. Enjoy silence! :) And if thats toO fast or slow, edit the autofan.sh to your needs.